A guide to engineering inspection frequencies

 All construction sites depend on a variety of construction plant and equipment (CPE) for day-to-day operations.
 This could involve, for example, piling, earth moving, load lifting and material handling; using different types of CPE ranging from large tower cranes to forklift trucks to small air compressors.

-CPE needs to be examined and properly maintained to ensure it is safe to operate, and that it complies with applicable health and safety legislation.
+CPE needs to be examined and properly maintained to ensure it is safe to operate, and that it complies with applicable health and safety legislation; requiring statutory 'thorough examinations' at specific intervals (thorough examinations exist outside normal equipment maintenance and servicing procedures).

 Regular inspections may also serve as a good preventative maintenance programme to ensure the integrity of plant and equipment; helping to minimise machinery breakdowns and production downtime.